A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Pour 50 mL of sodium silicate solution into a glass beaker.
+1. Pour 50 mL of sodium silicate solution into the glass beaker.

-2. Slowly add 10 mL of dilute hydrochloric acid to the solution while stirring constantly.
+2. Slowly add 10 mL of dilute hydrochloric acid to the solution while stirring constantly with the stirring rod.
+Stir gently to avoid excessive foaming.

-3. Continue adding hydrochloric acid dropwise until the solution begins to form a gel-like precipitate.
+3. Continue adding hydrochloric acid dropwise, while constantly stirring, until the solution begins to form a gel-like precipitate.
+Observe the change in viscosity.

-4. Allow the precipitate to settle for a few minutes.
+4. Allow the gel to set undisturbed for at least 30 minutes.

-• The rate of addition of hydrochloric acid is important.
-Adding acid too quickly will cause the solution to coagulate and form a solid precipitate.
+• The rate of addition of hydrochloric acid is crucial.
+Rapid addition may result in a lumpy precipitate.

 Significance: